darklorddad/Swinburne-COS30082-AML-Cross-domain-Identification/README.md

 2.  **Domain Shift**: It encourages the model to learn class-specific features that are robust across the herbarium and field domains.

 ### Model Architecture
-The architecture utilises a CNN backbone (e.g., ResNet or ViT) with an ArcFace head.
+The architecture utilises a **ConvNeXt V2 Nano** backbone with an ArcFace head.

 ![ArcFace Model Architecture](path/to/your/arcface_architecture_image.png)